dream3d/ImageProcessing/Documentation/ImageProcessingFilters/BinaryWatershedLabeled.md

 ## Description ##
 Performs a binary watershed operation to split concave objects in a binary image.
 The watershed using a distance map instead of a grayscale gradient.
 Watershed regions are seeded using ultimate points to avoid over splitting the image.
 Ultimate points are found as maxima on the distance map using the algorithm of "Find Maxima".
-As a result a higher noise tolerance will reject more maxima on the distance map and therefore split concave objects more conservatively (while a lower value will split more agressively).
-The output image is one where each region is labeled.
+As a result a higher noise tolerance will reject more maxima on the distance map and therefore split concave objects more conservatively (while a lower value will split more aggressively).
+This filter is nearly identical to the *Binary Watershed* filter except that the output images is a labeled output image and watershed lines are not given the background color, but rather assigned to one of the features.

 ## Parameters ##
 | Name             | Type |